perslab/CELLECT/README.md

 ```
 This will run the workflow using 4 cores (`-j 4`).
 If you wish to use to use all available cores pass just the `-j` flag.

+The first time you run the workflow, snakemake will download and install two local conda environments in `CELLECT/.snakemake`.
+These environments ensure that all dependencies are correctly installed.

 ### CELLECT-LDSC Example: